 Highlights along the course were seeing both Bill and Beth’s husband Tom, and seeing friends along the way due to the out and back nature of the course.
 We maintained a respectable pace despite being long distance runners without a lot of experience running 5K’s (it was only my 4th 5K).
-Jerome, who had pulled ahead of us during the climb back up the W&OD Trail was waiting for us as we entered the parking lot and we all finished the race together at 28:39 (9:13 pace), and for me, 8th out of 19 in my age group.
+Jerome, who had pulled ahead of us during the climb back up the W&OD Trail, was waiting for us as we entered the parking lot so we could all finish the race together.
+We finished with a time of 28:39 (9:13 pace), and for me, 8th out of 19 in my age group.

-Even though for this group of marathoners it seemed like we were finished with our race almost as quickly as we started, it was fun spending time friends; and therefore, an enjoyable race.
+Even though for this group of marathoners it seemed like we were finished with our race almost as quickly as we started, it was fun spending time with friends; and therefore, a very enjoyable race.

 After the race, Jerome and I ran the 4.9 miles back to the park where we’d met earlier that morning.
 We snacked on homemade muffins and orange juice.
 I had just learned about muffin tops, and cracked myself up demonstrating what muffin thighs look like.
 Apparently, I didn’t quite have the concept of how a muffin top is created, and yes, I’m easily amused.

 Thank you Jerome and Beth for contributing and filling in details where my memory failed. 😉 Finding the email that I’d sent to the Cruisers was also very helpful!

 - Have you ever had any back issues?